Cremane House

 The Cremane House is a historic house in White County, Arkansas.
 It is located on the south side of County Road 95 (Lake Road), about 1 mi southeast of Bradford.
 It is a two-story wood frame double-pile structure, with a bellcast roof and novelty siding.
 It was built c.
 1910, and is one of a small number of vernacular houses to survive in the county from this period.

-The house was listed on the National Register of Historic Places in 1992.
+The house was listed on the National Register of Historic Places in 1992, and was delisted in 2025.